CommitBART: A Large Pre-trained Model for GitHub Commits: Case Study

 In this section, we provide more examples to demonstrate the effectiveness of \tool.

-\subsubsection{Commit Message Generation}
+\subsection{Commit Message Generation}

-We further provide one example for commit message generation.
-From Figure~\ref{fig:case_study_two}, we can see that its commit message is to delete an unused variable, hence there is only the deleted statement (i.e., ``const bool is\_gles = glext.version.is\_es'') without the added statement.
+We further provide one example of commit message generation.
+From Figure~\ref{fig:case_study_two}, we can see that its commit message is to delete an unused variable and the changed code is to delete the statement (i.e., ``const bool is\_gles = glext.version.is\_es'').
 By comparing the results produced by different models, we find that \tool can generate a better result.

-\subsubsection{Positive Code Statements Generation}
+\subsection{Positive Code Statements Generation}

 We provide two examples for the task of positive code statements generation in Figure~\ref{fig:single_example_1} and Figure~\ref{fig:single_example_2} respectively.
 The input consists of the file path, the commit message and the previous code snippet.
 We ask the model to generate the positive code statements marked as ``+'' in a commit.
-We can see that both commits aim to add a security check to avoid code crash.
+We can see that both commits aim to add a security check to avoid code crashes.
 Compared with the results produced by different models, \tool generates accurate positive code statements.

-\subsubsection{Updated Code Snippet Generation}
+\subsection{Updated Code Snippet Generation}